 12. What regulations determine the labeling of dietary supplements?

-13. What should a dietary supplement’s label contain?
+13. What should a food supplement’s label contain?

 14. Can I inform about the medicinal properties of a dietary supplement?